JoshKoiro/RemNote-Themes/README.md

 ```

 ## Light "Roam" Theme for RemNote
-The second theme is a light style based heavily on Roam's base theme.
+The second theme is a light style based heavily on Roam Research's base theme.

 ![light theme](https://github.com/JoshKoiro/RemNote-Theme/blob/main/screenshots/lightTheme.png)

 ### Installation
 Paste the follow code into a new blank CSS block on the Custom CSS page of your RemNote to get the latest updates:

 `@import url('https://joshkoiro.github.io/RemNote-Theme/lightStyle.css');`

 If you would like to customize the css variables copy the code below and modify as required.
 Do not delete the !important keywords so they override the values defined in the base css style.